tindyc/seedlink/README.md

 * [MongoDB Documentation](https://docs.mongodb.com/) - For researching and troubleshooting database code commands and issues.

 ### **Content**
+All text content on the site were written by all team members of Planters.

 ### **Media**
 The photos and images used for this site were obtained from :

 ### **Acknowledgements**

+* Special Thank you to Stefan for his encouragement and support on the development of this project.
+* Thanks to our kids for letting us neglect them whilst we were busy coding!
+* Thanks to those on the Slack community for answering our many questions 24:7!